Shipstr/react-coding-challenge/README.md

 This will be your `index.html` screen.

-You will need to display 2 tiles, which link to the "Series" page and the "Movies" page.
+You will need to display 2 tiles, which link to the "Ocean Providers" page, the "Air Providers" page and the "Customs Brokers" page..

 ### "Ocean Providers", "Air Providers" and "Custom Broker Providers" Pages